 Lists represent a series of data.
-A List Source can be added to a room using the Element -> Insert Source -> List Source menu option.
+A List Source can be added to a room using Element -> Insert Source -> List Source, or searching from the icon.

 Data can be added to the list by using the List Items property.
 The format of this property is currently a JSON array.
 Easier methods of data entry will be available in the future.

 If using the iframe API, the contents of the list can be accessed / set using the elements property.

 A List Source isn't useful without a way to access the data.
 One way to access list data is to use a Select Value element.
 This element has two main components:

 - The list to read from.
 The property is called Source Element.

 - The position of the list to read from.
 The property is called Property Name